Women Pay a Price for Promoting Other Women

 As women attempt to advance from mid-career leaders into senior and executive positions, plenty of roadblocks stand in their path — but one of those barriers may come as a surprise: other women.

-This “queen bee syndrome,” a term first coined in 1973, is often referenced during our women’s leadership development programs, where mid-level women mention the lack of support from senior women.
+This “queen bee syndrome,” a term first coined in 1973, is often referenced during our women’s leadership development programs, where mid-level women mention feeling a lack of support from more senior women.

-Instead of blaming senior-level women, our researchers asked if there was another factor at play: Could it be that senior-level women are penalized for supporting other women leaders?
+Rather than blaming senior-level women, our researchers wondered if there was another possible factor at play: Could it be that senior-level women are somehow penalized for supporting other women leaders?

-Gender Bias Matters: Why Women Don’t Support Other Women
+Why Women Don’t Support Other Women: Gender Bias Matters

-To better understand the lack of diversity in senior leadership teams, and why women don’t support other women, we wanted to see how peers view both male and female leaders when they openly value diversity in the workplace.
+Building on our earlier research about the gendered use of the term “bossy,” and to better understand the reasons why women don’t support other women, we wanted to see how peers viewed both male and female leaders when they openly valued greater gender diversity in the workplace.

 We looked at the results of 360-degree assessment data collected from leaders who attended our leadership development programs, and here’s what we found: